 An identifier used by a controller to provide access to a namespace.
+The NSID value of FFFFFFFh is used to indicate all namespaces.
 An invalid namespace ID is a namespace ID whose value is zero or whose value is greater than the value reported by the Number of Namespaces (NN) field in the Identify Controller data structure.
 All other namespace IDs are valid.
-A valid namespace ID that maps to a namespace is an active namespace ID.
-A valid namespace ID that does not map to a namespace is an inactive namespace ID.
+A valid namespace ID that maps to an attached namespace is an active namespace ID.
+A namespace shall be attached to a controller before host software may submit I/O commands for that namespace.
+A valid namespace ID that does not map to an attached namespace is an inactive namespace ID.
+A valid namespace ID becomes inactive when the associated namespace is detached or deleted.